Mary Farmer: Known Concerts

-Career
+Visual Arts Career

-Farmer's career in the arts began at Beckenham School of Art (1958–61) where she initially focused on painting.
-She trained in rug weaving with Gwen and Barbara Mullins at Graffham Weavers, combined with part-time study at Farnham and Reigate Art Schools.
+Farmer's career in the Visual arts began at Beckenham School of Art (1958–61) where she initially focused on painting.

+However, she went on to be trained in rug weaving with Gwen and Barbara Mullins at Graffham Weavers, combined with part-time study at Farnham and Reigate Art Schools.

+Establishment of weaving studio

+She moved to Digswell House, Welwyn Garden City, Hertfordshire in 1964 and to Guildford, Surrey in 1967, combining home life and work studio from this point forward.
+However it was not till her move to Boston, Lincolnshire that her studio and workshop could really focus on her work with less constraints due to its design as a commercial building with an area converted for living accommodation, rather than the other way round.

 Farmer was awarded a Digswell Arts Trust Fellowship (1964–1967), a residency programme established in Hertfordshire by Henry Morris and artist potter Hans Coper.

+Early career

 One of her first major commissions was a multi-segment rug (2.75m x 2.75m) for the Ambassador's residence at the British Embassy in Paris, France in 1966.
 The cine film recording that production process was digitally transferred from the original silent Super 8 film.

 From the late 1960s through to around 1981, she taught at an undergraduate level, predominantly at West Surrey College of Art and Design, Farnham, Surrey, but also Ravensbourne College of Art and Design, Bromley, Kent and Liverpool Art School amongst others.

+Her early career saw she major exhibition tours (see below, but also the attention of private Gallery owners such as Henry Rothschild with inclusion at Primavera Gallery in 1965-6 and Joan Crossley-Holland at the Oxford Gallery from its establishment in 1968, intermittently through most of her career.
 Farmer regularly showed works at the British Crafts Centre and Northern Crafts Centre, including with the Red Rose Guild.

 Following her marriage to ceramicist Terry Moores they established a joint workshop and home in Boston, Lincolnshire.

+After a brief use of her married name, she formally registered Mary Farmer as a business name.

+Royal College of Art

-Farmer was appointed Tutor in Textiles at the Royal College of Art in 1981, later being promoted to Course Leader, Tapestry.
+Farmer was appointed Tutor in Post-Graduate Textiles at the Royal College of Art in 1981, later being promoted to Course Leader, Tapestry.
 She oversaw the move into School of Fine Art in 1985, and later as Course Director of MA Tapestry until 1995.
-Several of her students went on to have illustrious careers of their own including Jennie Moncur, Jeni Ross, Philip Sanderson, and Jun Tomita (specifically known for Japanese Kasuri weaving).
+Several of her students went on to successful careers of their own including Jennie Moncur, Jeni Ross, Philip Sanderson, and Jun Tomita (specifically known for Japanese Kasuri weaving).

-She was made a Honorary Fellow of the Royal College of Art in 1995, at the point of her retirement and the tapestry course closure.
+She was awarded a Fellowship in 1988 and Honorary Fellowship of the Royal College of Art in 1995, at the point of her retirement and the tapestry course closure.